 "Groupthink" is a dynamic wherein members of a team see the world through a biased, narrow lens, reach premature conclusions, and make bad decisions.
 In 1973, Yale psychologist Irving Janis began exploring the concept of Groupthink by researching the chain of events involved in the failed Bay of Pigs invasion of 1961, where U.S.-trained and equipped soldiers attempted to overthrow Fidel Castro's Cuban government.

-Robert Kennedy took on the role of Devil's Advocate, and was tasked with vigorously arguing against contemplated courses of action in order to force the group to discuss and debate the contingent merits of different strategies.
-The end result, thankfully, was good group process lead to successful outcomes.
-By making well-considered moves, President Kennedy influenced his Russian counterpart, Premier Nikita Khrushchev to tone down the crisis.
-Together, they took steps to improve relations between the two countries such as by establishing the direct telephone connection or hotline where the leaders of the two countries could get in immediate contact with each other.
+Robert Kennedy took on the role of Devil's Advocate and was tasked with vigorously arguing against contemplated courses of action in order to force the group to discuss and debate the contingent merits of different strategies.
+The end result, thankfully, was a good group process that led to successful outcomes.
+By making well-considered moves, President Kennedy influenced his Russian counterpart, Premier Nikita Khrushchev, to tone down the crisis.
+Together, they took steps to improve relations between the two countries such as by establishing a direct telephone connection or hotline where the leaders of the two countries could get in immediate contact with each other.

 Leaders at any level of any kind of organization can learn from this case study.
 Sometimes, the best thing a leader can do to prevent groupthink is to take a step back from his or her team and allow the group to reach its own independent consensus before making a final decision.
 Leaders can also be helpful by encouraging the members of the group to speak their minds openly so that different perspectives are discussed and debated.